yareally/android-scala-intellij-no-sbt-plugin/readme.md

 2.10.3, the latest stable as of 2013-11-27

 2.11.0 RC4 also works as of 2014-04-20.
 In 2.11.0, Scala's XML library, parser/combinators library, and continuations library have been decoupled from scala-library.jar and require being added in addition to scala-library.jar if needed.
 Those libraries can be found under the same directory as scala-library (/lib/ under your scala install directory).
-Proguard is also optional (but recommended to reduce size for market apps) for Scala 2.11.0 due to the reduced size of scala-library.jar
+Proguard may also optional if you do not require the full library (but recommended to reduce size for market apps) for Scala 2.11.0 due to the reduced size of scala-library.jar

 ### How is debugging possible?